 Regardless of what you've been through, you can find your way back to the woman God created you to be, or perhaps embrace her for the first time.
 This is no casual proclamation.
 I'm no stranger to the causes of despair.
 I've learned that most survivors cannot mouth a one-size-fits-all forgiveness prayer and move forward as if they weren't pushed down that rabbit hole.
 There's a time and place to mourn and even express our anger before God.

 A longtime friend of mine lost her battle with cancer, leaving behind two 'lil sweet peas.
 The service opened with the gentle beauty of a flower in bloom.
 I knew in my heart she was "in a better place," but it would have been ill-timed for anyone to dole out that truth to me as I slumped in a puddle of tears.
 Likewise, it's only fitting to consider the role timing plays in urging a broken heart to forgive its breaker.
 Attempting to forgive with a lack of sincerity forfeits the wonder of authentic grace.
 The ability to forgive from the heart is the fruit of time spent healing in the care of our Maker.
 This, my friend, takes time.
 And now is as good a time as any to say, time takes time, too.

 If you've been deeply wounded and struggle to forgive, I've walked a thousand miles down that dry and dusty road.
-Many times I thought to quit, convinced my "guide" asked too much of me.
-Imagine my relief when I learned Jesus doesn't command that we forgive "him, her, them" with our lips.
-He insists it come from our hearts.
+Many times I thought to quit, convinced my Guide asked too much of me.
+Imagine my relief when I learned Jesus doesn't command that we forgive "him, her, them" with our mouths.
+He insist that it springs from our hearts.
 When we're weary, we only have to take His hand and follow.
 His presence by far supercedes man-made methods.
 Can't forgive today?
 Relax.
 I'm not asking you.
 I'm inviting you to join me on a pilgrimage where you'll discover: